Mike Yastrzemski Player Props: Giants vs. Reds

 Reds Pitching Rankings

-- The Reds' 4.80 team ERA ranks 26th across all league pitching staffs.
+- The Reds' 4.80 team ERA ranks 26th across all MLB pitching staffs.

-- Reds pitchers combine to surrender 124 total home runs at a clip of 1.3 per game (fifth-most in baseball).
+- Reds pitchers combine to give up the fifth-most home runs in baseball (124 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.